Kinodynamic Motion Planning for Collaborative Object Transportation by Multiple Mobile Manipulators: Motion Planning

 \subsection{Online Motion Planning}

-The global path planner described in Section \ref{Global Path Planning} ensures a feasible global path considering the static environment.
+The global path planner described in Section \ref{Global Path Planning} ensures a feasible path between the start and goal considering the static environment.
 It excludes motion planning aspects, MMR dynamics, and dynamic obstacles.
-Here, we introduce kinodynamic motion planning of the collaborative manipulation system as a non-linear optimization problem using the smoothed version $p_r$ of the offline path $S$ as the initial guess.
-We specify collision avoidance and kinodynamic constraints of the first-order system dynamics of the MMRs (Eqn. \eqref{eqn:stf}) to compute near-optimal control inputs within the admissible control inputs for all the MMRs, enabling the formation to reach the goal successfully.
+Here, we introduce the kinodynamic motion planning technique for the collaborative manipulation system as a non-linear optimization problem using the smoothed version $p_r$ of $S$ as the initial guess.
+We specify the collision avoidance and kinodynamic constraints of the first-order system dynamics of the MMRs (Eqn. \eqref{eqn:stf}) to compute near-optimal control inputs within the admissible control limits for all the MMRs, enabling the formation to reach the goal successfully.